 - Course Level: The studentships are available to pursue MSc programme.

 - Study Subject: The qualifying programmes are: MSc Control of Infectious Diseases, MSc Epidemiology, MSc Health Policy, Planning & Financing, MSc Public Health, MSc Public Health for Development, and MSc Reproductive & Sexual Health Research.

-- Scholarship Award: Each scholarship will cover:
+- Award: Each support will cover:

 - Tuition fees, including any mandatory field trip fees, and

 - A tax-free stipend (living allowance) of GBP 16,750.00, and